TOOLS

 Application Procedure

-OMB Circular No. A-102 applies to this program.
-This program is excluded from coverage under OMB Circular No. A-110.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Individuals needing medical assistance should apply directly to the State or local welfare agency.
 States should contact the Regional Administrator, CMS for application forms.
 (See Appendix IV of the Catalog for agency Regional Office addresses.)
-This program is excluded from coverage under OMB Circular No. A-110.

 Award Procedure